IHE/RAD.IRA/input/pagecontent/rad-x5.md

 The `event.context` shall conform to [DiagnosticReport update Event](https://build.fhir.org/ig/HL7/fhircast-docs/3-6-3-diagnosticreport-update.html).

+The Sender shall include `event`.`context.versionId` of the last known version ID of the report context.

 The `Bundle` resource in the `updates` key shall have zero or more FHIR resources.

 > Note: There are zero entries in case there are only attribute updates of the anchor context or associated context.